QualityWings Boeing 787 Dreamliner Review

 Takeoff at a Maximum Takeoff Weight (M.T.W.) of 554,158 lb (pounds) from San Francisco (KSFO) runway 28L had a notably longer takeoff roll, due to the increased weight.
 Banking and overall maneuverability at M.T.W. seemed notably damped compared to the handling at a light weight.
 One note regarding maneuverability is that while the was a notable they are not nearly as drastic as those would be on a transport aircraft without fly by wire flight controls and envelope protection (e.g. Boeing 737, etc.).

 Bank angle protection has been beautifully modeled.
 When bank angle exceeds 30 degrees the system is active and brings the bank back to 30 degrees.
 At banks angles greater than 60 degrees there is an alarming sound of passengers screaming, similar to that of the first major drop on an roller coaster, heard from behind in the cabin.
 This is an extremely nice feature though I would have much preferred that it was triggered at 45 degrees of bank, rather and 60 degrees of bank.
-I would do it myself, however my C++ programming courses from Oregon State University (O.S.U.) is a wee bit rusty.
-Perhaps this mod can be integrated on a future update.
+I would do it myself, however my C++ programming courses from Oregon State University (O.S.U.) are a wee bit rusty.
+Originally I was a computer engineering major, later migrated to biochemistry and ultimately graduated in microbiology with a minor in chemistry.
+Perhaps this batch livery installation mod (modification) can be integrated on a future update.
 Tail strike protection is also included.
 Wing flex of is also beautifully modeled.
 Although it is most obvious under higher gravity force (G-Force) conditions where the upward wing taper is flattened under these conditions.
 The flight model has been extensively tested and certified by active Boeing 787 airline pilots.

 The flaps overspeed/load relief system is also a very nice feature perfectly integrated in the flight model.
 For example when over speeding when flaps 30 are extended, there is a red “OVERSPEED”, and “OVERSPEED” voice.
 Next, a message on the screen will display “LOAD RELIEF” next to the flaps setting indicator, simultaneously, the flaps will automatically and transiently be reduced to adjust to the overspeed.
 In my example flaps were automatically reduced from flaps 30 to flaps 10 and then the flaps were automatically returned to flap 30.
 The system is fully automatic, yet keeps the pilot informed on the screen what is going on.